 Ironically, Guam is a US territory, acquired because the USA wanted more islands (the rest of the Mariana Islands, collectively referred to as the Northern Mariana Islands, are an American commonwealth).
-Today Guam is used to give the USA more power in the pacific, a third of the island is taken up by US military bases.
+Today Guam is used to give the USA more power in the Pacific; a third of the island is taken up by US military bases.

-By 1943, the Japanese began worrying that the US army would attack the island soon and so ordered all Guamanians over the age of 12 to act as slaves and build fortifications and airstrips as to militarise the island.
+By 1943, the Japanese began worrying that the US army would attack the island soon, and so ordered all Guamanians over the age of 12 to act as slaves and build fortifications and airstrips as to militarise the island.
 Many Guamanians died during this, those who would not work for whatever reason were shot, and some were shot for no apparent reason at all.
 After completion of the buildings, the Japanese army moved the entire population of Guam into concentration camps in the south of the island.
 In 1944 the US army surrounded the north of the island and began wresting the island from the Japanese.
-The Japanese refused to surrender and the battle was very horrific, it is reckoned that as many as two thousand Americans and eighteen thousand Japanese soldiers died.
+The Japanese refused to surrender and the battle was very horrific; it is reckoned that as many as two thousand Americans and eighteen thousand Japanese soldiers died.
 A Japanese soldier named Shoichi Yokoi hid in a cave during the battle, and would not come out until 1972.

 After 1944, during the remaining years of the second world war, the USA built numerous military bases on Guam.
 The island became key to the USA's efforts in the Pacific.
 After the [[WorldWarII second World War]], the bases remained in use and this caused the Guamanian's to demand at least some autonomy.
 In the 1950's, Guam was given its own government, subordinate to that of the USA's.
 Guamanians were also given US citizenship and are allowed to immigrate to the USA freely.
-The bases are still in use today and serve as potent for US interests in the pacific area.
+The bases are still in use today and serve as protection for US interests in the Pacific area.
 The bases have also been expanded to accommodate for soldiers being relocated to Guam.
-The continued presence of US bases on the Japanese island of Okinawa remains controversial, and if it were to be shut down, all of the soldiers there would likely be relocated to Guam.
+The continued presence of US bases on the Japanese island of Okinawa remains controversial, and if it were to be shut down, many of the soldiers there would likely be relocated to Guam.

 Guam today is still classed as an 'Unincorporated Territory' or dependency of the USA (like UsefulNotes/PuertoRico).
-The Chamorro language is still in use but is under threat of being replaced by the English language.
+The Chamorro language is still in use, but is under threat of being replaced by the English language.
 Steps have been taken by the Guamanians to try and preserve the language, but the fact that Guam is a US territory, and the high presence of English speaking military personnel, make this difficult.